 They don't need the things normal people would kill themselves to get.
 I've always been curious about their freedom from anything the society and media tells us we 'should' have.
 I have always wondered HOW I could get that, even just a bit of that!

 Every now and then, I would Google inspirational or motivational quotes.
-I just need tiny bits of wisdom and encouragement especially before I start to do my work.
+I just need tiny bits of wisdom and encouragement especially before I start to work.
 For the last few years, I've been reading some Buddhist teachings and quotes that totally makes sense.
 Of course, I came across 'meditation' several times.
 If you have seen The Last Air Bender and other movies that involves meditation of some sort, you would have an idea on how it looks like from a viewer's perspective.
 But I'm telling you, it's different once you actually do it.

 Meditating has a LOT of benefits, but I'd.like to share my top 5 favorite reasons for meditating.